merledu/Tapeout_Pakistan_Training/README.md

+**OpenLANE Training**

-This Repository contains the training material for Tapeout Pakistan OpenLANE workshop conducted by MERL's APR team.
+This Repository contains the training material for Tapeout Pakistan OpenLANE workshop conducted by MERL's APR team in August.